 By transitioning to an EHR mobile app, doctors gain the advantage of portability and can perform their record maintenance from anywhere.
 Clinicians have gone so far as to report that the mobile app iScribe is “extraordinarily user-friendly” compared to the clunky EHR they’re accustomed to using.
 In the end, providers get the satisfaction of getting out from under their EHR system and back to providing the quality care their patients deserve.

 Front Desk Administrators & Reception Staff

 While patients usually expect to see reception staff stationed at a computer, they don’t tend to see the EHR interface that the receptionist is working with.
 Among the various complaints cited on the subject of EHR systems, several users have found it difficult to set appointments in shrunken interfaces.
 For example, take a look at some of these Prime Suite reviews.

 EHR mobile apps eliminate usability issues like that.
 They’re designed to take the cramped and click-heavy EHR environment and replace it with a more intuitive interface.
-Swiping and tapping feels much more efficient, and helps receptionists quickly set appointment dates and make notations.
-As a result, patients check in, out, and get sent on their way in a more efficient fashion.
+Swiping and tapping feel much more efficient, and helps receptionists quickly set appointment dates and make notations.
+As a result, patients check-in, out, and get sent on their way in a more efficient fashion.